-Data presented in this First Release have been calculated from the data collected in the Labour Force Survey (LFS).
+Data presented in this First Release are based on data collected in the Labour Force Survey (LFS).

 The Labour Force Survey is the most comprehensive official survey on the labour market characteristics in the Republic of Croatia that is conducted on the sample of randomly selected private households.